foni90mdq/alfonso-cv/index.md

 ## Other interests

-IÂ´m very interested in science and tech in general.
+I'm very interested in philosophy.
+I toke several courses on that subject at my university.
 Also I enjoy books, bicycles and woodworking.
 Above all things I love mi little dog Morgana.